Searching by Research Topic

 - After applying, the Searched concepts above, and applying the Substance Role, Analytical Study, my answer set is narrowed to 261 answers.
 Below is the full document record for one of the answers.

 - Note that in the substance records, the roles for each substance as they are given in the document appear.
-Note also, that both the general roles that appear in the Filers list (such as Analytical Study) and more specific roles appear.
-These more specific roles cannot be used to filter in SciFinder-n (yet) though they can be used in STN.
+Note also, that both the general roles that appear in the Filters list (such as Analytical Study) and more specific roles appear.
+These more specific rolesdon't show up in the drop-down list of roles, but do show up in the table of roles when you click "Show all", and can be used to refine from there..

 - Note that Metallopthalocyanines is highlighted in the concept headings, even though we didn't search it directly, SciFinder-n's built-in "smarts" searched for it anyway.
 Also note, that since it is a class of compounds, stubstance roles are applied to it as well as to specific substances.